eConnah/School-Notes/School-Notes/Computer Science/Security/Encryption.md

 In order to verify the integrity of a message the sender can add a digital signature to a message.
 The sender creates the digital signature by irreversibly reducing the encrypted message to produce a hash encrypting the hash using their private key.
 The send bundles the digital signature with the message and encrypts the bundle using the recipients key.

 As a signature can only be decrypted by the senders public key the signature can be considered genuine and unaltered.

+## Vernam Cipher
+XOR with the one time pad.